tedvankessel/udacity-data-pipelines-with-airflow/README.md

 	# add aws credentials
 	airflow connections add aws_credentials --conn-type 'aws' --conn-login 'AKIAYVP3Z32ZLAWBPSRW' --conn-password 'Ma2LWc/ifge5GElvZ6aRcuq8HJgeiQ4LXgD0GpLL'

 ### General

 	The dag and plugins do not give an error when imported to Airflow All tasks have correct dependencies

+### Dag configuration

 	Default_args object is used in the DAG
 	Defaults_args are bind to the DAG